huggingface/blog/document-ai.md

 For teams considering building their own pre-trained model, be aware this can involve millions of documents and can easily take several weeks to train a model.
 Building a pre-trained model requires significant effort and is not recommended for most data science teams.
 Instead, start with fine-tuning one, but ask yourself these questions first.

 Do you want the model to handle the OCR?
-For example, Donut doesn't require the document to be OCRed and directly works on full-resolution images, so there is no need for OCR before modeling.
+For example, [Donut](https://huggingface.co/docs/transformers/model_doc/donut) doesn't require the document to be OCRed and directly works on full-resolution images, so there is no need for OCR before modeling.
 However, depending on your problem setup, it may be simpler to get OCR separately.

 Should you use higher-resolution images?
-When using images with LayoutLMv2, it downscales them to 224 by 224, whereas Donut uses the full high-resolution image.
+When using images with [LayoutLMv2](https://huggingface.co/docs/transformers/main/en/model_doc/layoutlmv2), it downscales them to 224 by 224, whereas [Donut](https://huggingface.co/docs/transformers/model_doc/donut) uses the full high-resolution image.
 However, using the full high-resolution image dramatically increases the memory required for training and inference.

 How are you evaluating the model?
 Watch out for misaligned bounding boxes.
 You should ensure bounding boxes provided by the OCR engine of your choice align with the model processor.
 Verifying this can save you from unexpectedly poor results.
 Second, let your project requirements guide your evaluation metrics.
 For example, in some tasks like token classification or question answering, a 100% match may not be the best metric.
 A metric like partial match could allow for many more potential tokens to be considered, such as “Acme” and “inside Acme” as a match.

 ### Next Steps

 Are you seeing the possibilities of Document AI?
 Every day we work with enterprises to unlock valuable data using state-of-the-art vision and language models.
 We included links to various demos throughout this post, so use them as a starting point.
 The last section of the post contains resources for starting to code up your own models, such as visual question answering.
-Once you are ready to start building your solutions, the Hugging Face public hub is a great starting point.
+Once you are ready to start building your solutions, the [Hugging Face public hub](https://huggingface.co/models) is a great starting point.
 It hosts a vast array of Document AI models.

 If you want to accelerate your Document AI efforts, Hugging Face can help.
-Through our Enterprise Acceleration Program (EAP) we partner with enterprises to provide guidance on AI use cases.
+Through our [Enterprise Acceleration Program](https://huggingface.co/support) we partner with enterprises to provide guidance on AI use cases.
 For Document AI, this could involve helping build a pre-train model, improving accuracy on a fine-tuning task, or providing overall guidance on tackling your first Document AI use case.

 ### Resources